-With high deductible health plans, nobody likes paying out of pocket for health care costs.
-But that’s what deductibles require you to do: share in the cost of your medical care by paying the first few hundred or thousand dollars in the event you need care during the year.
+With a high deductible health plan, nobody likes paying out of pocket for health care costs.
+But that’s what deductibles require: you share the cost of your medical care.
+You pay the first few hundred or thousand dollars if you need care that year.

 High Deductible Health Plans

-When it comes to health insurance, higher deductibles have a number of both individual and societal benefits.
+Higher deductibles on health insurance has a number of both individual and societal benefits.

 First, we’ll discuss the multiple societal benefits of higher deductibles and higher medical cost sharing.

-Then we’ll boil things down to “what’s in it for you:” and discuss the potential benefits of a higher-deductible health plan for you and your household.
+Then we’ll boil it down to “what’s in it for you.”
+We’ll discuss the potential benefits of a high-deductible health plan for you and your household.

 Societal Benefits of Higher Deductible Health Plans

-At the societal level, high deductibles mean consumers shopping for health care have more “skin in the game” compared to people in very low deductible plans.
+At the societal level, high deductibles mean health care shoppers have more “skin in the game.”
+People with low deductible plans have less financial skin in the game by comparison.

 This leads to multiple economic and societal benefits:

-- Reduced moral hazard.
-Moral hazard occurs when people take on too much risk because they know they are protected by insurance.
-High-deductible health plans can help to reduce moral hazard by making people more aware of the costs of healthcare and encouraging them to make more responsible decisions about their health.
+• Reduced moral hazard.
+People take on too much risk because they know insurance protects them, which creates moral hazard.
+High-deductible health plans can reduce moral hazard.
+They make people more aware of healthcare costs.
+They also encourage more responsible health decisions.

 This can help to reduce waste and improve the quality of care.

-When large numbers of people share more in the cost of providing healthcare, it tends to foster competition among healthcare providers, and ultimately more efficiency and lower costs for everyone.
+When more people share the cost of healthcare, it can increase competition among providers.
+This often leads to greater efficiency and lower costs for everyone.

 Compare Pricing on the Best Insurance Plans Available